Earthquakes on March 6, 2026

 68.4 km---✓ ReviewedUSGS →

-At 22:58 UTC on March 6, 2026, a magnitude 2.3 tremor occurred 14 km W of Kalifornsky, Alaska.
-The hypocenter lay at 68.4 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.3 earthquake 14 km W of Kalifornsky, Alaska at 22:58 UTC on March 6, 2026.
+At a depth of 68.4 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.423°, -151.545°.
+The epicenter is at 60.423°, -151.545°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-06